ton/fast_int/README.md

 Benchmark results
 -----------------

 The benchmarks are somewhat limited, but the results give some impression on the performance of this library relative to other solutions.
+The following results were obtained on an AMD Ryzen 5 3600 6-Core processor using a Kingston A2000 NVMe SSD.
+PLYbench was compiled using GCC 13.21, with optimization level -O3.

 ```
 2022-08-24T21:39:09+02:00